-‘What society gives us as youth, it bites them it bites them in the ass when we wild out’.
+‘What society gives us as youth, it bites them in the ass when we wild out’.

 Sixteen-year-old Starr has carefully managed to balance the two worlds she inhabits – the poor neighbourhood she grew up in and the posh, suburban high school she attends.
 Until one night, on her way back from a party with her best friend Khalil, they are stopped by a police officer, and Khalil who is unarmed, is fatally shot.